Rachel Moore (aka Ran Mouri) is one of the main characters in the hugely popular Case Closed (aka Detective Conan). Her hair is bizarre.

 Even official cosplay looks off.
 Here, we have model Rui Kumae dressed as the character at a press event for a Detective Conan app.

 See how Kumae’s cosplay stacks up against the character?
+Let’s see how some other talented cosplayers bright the hairdo to life:

 No wonder people often make fun of Mouri’s hair.

 But the character’s hair wasn’t always like this.
 When the Detective Conan manga debuted in 1994, the character had a fairly normal ‘do.
-But then it evolved, as you can see in these image via Twitter user Takumi.
+But then it evolved, as you can see in these images via Twitter user Takumi.

 What caused the change?
 Maybe her hair became patterned after pop star Shizuka Kudo’s style?
 In Japan, Kudo was incredibly popular in the 1980s and the 1990s.